p2-inc/keycloak-orgs/README.md

 ![Install Invitation Authenticator in Browser Flow](docs/assets/install-invitation-authenticator.png)

+Additionally you need to ensure the "invitation" required action is enabled.
+Go to `Realm -> Authentication -> Required Actions -> Invitation` and enable it.

 #### IdP Discovery

 Organizations may optionally be given permission to manage their own IdP.
 The custom resources that allow this write a configuration in the IdP entities that is compatible with a 3rd party extension that allows for IdP discovery based on email domain configured for the Organization.
 It works by writing the `home.idp.discovery.domains` value into the `config` map for the IdP.
 Information on further configuration is available at [sventorben/keycloak-home-idp-discovery](https://github.com/sventorben/keycloak-home-idp-discovery).